SadiaTabassum1216/DG-LLM/README.md

 | `SingleMode_Dynamic_STLLM` | Single mode processor with dynamic graph |
 | `PFA` | GPT-2 with LoRA and graph attention |
 | `TemporalEmbedding` | Learnable time-of-day/day-of-week embeddings |

+## Acknowledgements

+This project is built upon the work of [ST-LLM](https://github.com/ChenxiLiu-HNU/ST-LLM).
+We thank the authors for providing the base code and datasets.

+## Citation

+Paper is currently under review.
+Citation information will be updated upon publication.